28/12/20 UK deaths: 357. Current Market Harborough infections: 519. UP from last week: 335. The total number of deaths in the UK is 71,109.

 Around lunchtime, Sarah, Lee, Alice and Mia arrived on a short visit.
 They had also come to do some shopping in Harborough and call in to see her friend Chloe for coffee.
 While they went shopping, I took Mia for a short walk through the town and along the canal.

 There was snow in Newbold Verdon today, yet just a few miles south in Harborough the few snow flurries we experienced came to nothing.
 Alice and the highland cattle seemed to enjoy the white stuff!

 30/12/20 UK deaths: 981.
 Current Market Harborough infections: 487.
 UP from last week: 309.
-More than three quarters of England will be in Tier 4 from midnight tonight after a huge surge in deaths and infection rate.
+More than three-quarters of England will be in Tier 4 from midnight tonight after a huge surge in deaths and infection rates.
 Bad news for the family as Harborough, Rothwell, Desborough and Newbold Verdon are among those affected.
-Today the Oxford and AstraZeneca corona-virus vaccine has been approved for use in the UK, roll-out of the jab will start in January 4.
+Today the Oxford and AstraZeneca corona-virus vaccine has been approved for use in the UK, the roll-out of the jab will start on January 4.

-This afternoon Sue went on a walk with the Harborough Rambling Club, it now looks as if it may be the last one for quite awhile.
+This afternoon Sue went on a walk with the Harborough Rambling Club, it now looks as if it may be the last one for quite a while.
 As a further disappointment, she had been encouraging Bridget to join the group and today was her first outing with them.
-Apparently it was a short but enjoyable, muddy walk around the nearby village of Foxton.
+It was a short but enjoyable, muddy walk around the nearby village of Foxton.

 31/12/20 (New Year’s Eve) UK deaths: 964.
 Current Market Harborough infections: 393.
 UP from last week: 145.
 The total number of people who have died has risen to 73,512.
 There are 55,892 lab-confirmed cases of infection bringing the total number of positive tests since the start of the pandemic to 2,488,780.